digitalaidseattle/component-library/docs/contribute.md

 	- In `babel.config`, make sure to add `@babel/preset-typescript` as a preset

 ## Building and publishing
 Once you have some library code written and ready to test or publish, you can run `yarn build`, which runs the preconstruct tool to build all of the packages in the `packages` directory.

-The changeset tool is what is used to document individual changes, then combine them all in a release. [monorepo.guide](https://monorepo.guide/getting-started#a-brief-explanation-of-changesets) explains this part well, but basically:
-- run `yarn changeset add` and follow the prompts to document changes
-- then run `yarn changeset version` to combine the changesets

-If you want to publish the package:
+If there are no errors, you can proceed to publishing!

+To publish the package:
-- First, make sure you have access to the digitalaidseattle organization on npm!
+- First, make sure you have access to the digitalaidseattle organization on npm.
 - In your terminal, run `npm login` to connect your machine to npm.
 - Finally run `yarn release`.
 If it was a success, you should be able to see the package listed in our npm organization.

+To document changes to the package (after the package has already been published), you can use the changeset tool.
+Changeset is what is used to document individual changes, then combines them all in a release. [monorepo.guide](https://monorepo.guide/getting-started#a-brief-explanation-of-changesets) explains this part well, but basically:
+- run `yarn changeset add` and follow the prompts to document changes
+- then run `yarn changeset version` to combine the changesets